TeHikuMedia/privacy/kaituhi.md

 ## Who do we collect your personal information from

 We collect personal information directly from you.

-A _unique code_ is generated to enable you to use the Rongo App.
-This cannot be disabled.
-The unique code does not personally identify you, but it does associate your progress in the app with a code unique to you and only you.

-We will only collect your recordings and metadata associated with those recordings when you explicitly share that data with us.
-You can change your preference to share your data with us at anytime in the Settings of the App.
-Your unique code is associated with this data.

-We will only collect your email when you decide to Log In to the Rongo App.
-Your unique code is associated with this email.

 ## How we use your personal information